 include "NotORM.php";

-NotORM uses the PDO driver to access the database.
+NotORM uses PDO driver to access the database.

 echo "$application[title]\n"; // print application title